Bitcoin Control Layer for Family Offices & Institutions | The Bitcoin Adviser

 Fiduciary & Technical Paralysis

-Mitigation: Bridge the gap between legal authority and technical control.
-Collaborative security ensures Trustees can execute their duties without becoming cryptographic experts.
-Addresses the "Expert-Dependent Trap" where one tech-savvy family member becomes a single point of failure.
+Mitigation: Bridge the gap between legal authority and technical control at the control layer.
+Collaborative security helps trustees execute without becoming cryptographic experts.
+Addresses the expert-dependent trap where one tech-savvy family member becomes a single point of failure.
 Learn about the expert-dependent risk →

 Governance Drift

-Mitigation: Clear ownership, control maps, and periodic reviews so your system remains coherent as staff, trustees, and family members change.
+Mitigation: Clear ownership of decisions, written maps of who signs when, and periodic reviews so your system stays coherent as staff, trustees, and family members change.

 Trustee / Executor Paralysis

-Mitigation: Estate Plan Protocol, education, and rehearsals—so fiduciaries can act with confidence and clarity.
+Mitigation: Estate Plan Protocol, education, and rehearsals so fiduciaries can act with clarity.
 Systems survive incapacity (stroke, dementia, detention), not just death.
-Power of Attorney doesn't solve technical access—we architect for "living failure" modes.
+Power of Attorney does not solve technical access; we architect for living failure modes.
 Learn about incapacity planning →

 Coercion & Safety Scenarios